c09-blueprint/project-the-blueprint/README.md

 - Users can video or audio call other collaborators
 - Implement authentication and authorization
   - Users have different permission levels:
-    - Owner (able to delete the page or team)
+    - Owner (read/write/delete permission)
-    - Collaborator (Read and Write)
+    - Collaborator (read/write permission)
-    - Viewer (Read only)
+    - Viewer (read-only permission)
   - Users can collaborate anonymously through project link
   - Users can SSO with other third parties (e.g. Google)
-- Complexity points: Yjs, React Flow, SendGrid, Auth0, PeerJS
+- **Complexity points**: Yjs, React Flow, SendGrid, Auth0, PeerJS

 **Final Version** (April 3)
 We aim to implement additional features and have a fluid and cohesive whiteboarding collaboration tool by the end: